tommadness/KH2Randomizer/docs/settings/index.md

 **Stat Boosts** - Adds Power Boost, Magic Boost, Defense Boost, and AP Boost into the Moogle shop.

+Corresponding prices for all the above items can be set individually.

 ### Junk Items

 Once all the required items are placed, items from this list are used to fill any remaining locations.
 This list is also